LeqianTanTim/Stat_Mech_Research_Team_2/README.md

   - bonding distance plot is added to visualize the bond distance after bias is added.
 Check the png file to take a peek on my result!

 - Ver.1.1.0 New functionality was added in for both python codes.
   - You can now monitor the distance between particles of solutes.
-(It currently only program to recognize water as the only type of solvent)
+(It currently only program to differentiate water from other particles)
   - reaction coordinates can now be monitored in a step-based processed.
   - Plotting is now a built in function in md_run_2.0 (so more controllability I hope)